 - If you can't resolve ALL of your delinquent debts in less than 2 years and your collections and charge-offs are less than a few years old, have you considered Chapter 7 bankruptcy?

 If your accounts still have a few years shelf life, when it comes to the statute of limitations and credit reporting, you may want to explore your bankruptcy options.
 Please see NACBA.org's article about how to find a bankruptcy attorney to make an appointment with one.
 Most offer free consultations.

 - Your other alternative is to do nothing.

 However, doing nothing is generally an approach reserved for people who are and will remain assetless, jobless, and without future need for reestablished credit.
 Or, for people whose collections and charge-offs are more than a few years old, and ideally, expired from the statute of limitations.

 If you expect your situation to improve over time, you're generally better off filing Chapter 7 bankruptcy as opposed to doing nothing.
 Not only will Chapter 7 bankruptcy protect you from wage garnishments, liens, years worth of collection calls and letters, and ongoing long-term stress, it will also enable you to reestablish credit again.

 If you do nothing, you can pretty much count on not being able to qualify for new, unsecured credit until all of your delinquencies fall off of your credit report (generally 7 years and 6 months from the original date of delinquency).
 Whereas, if you filed Chapter 7 bankruptcy, you would generally acquire new, unsecured credit within 2 years of doing so.

 If you're wondering how best to prepare for communicating with debt collectors, please read my article about how to talk to debt collectors.

-I hope this article about how to recover from debt helps you better understand your situation.
+I hope this article about how debt relief affects your credit helps you better understand your situation.
 Please feel free to contact me with any questions.